gmurambadoro/lampset-vhost-add-virtualbox/README.md

 **lampset-vhost-add** is little Python utility script to generate (and activate) a vhost for a development site on localhost

 As a full-time web developer I find myself needing to start up a web application on my development machine (*localhost*).
-I have *apache2* and the latest *php* installed on it and many a time I need to create a *vhost* for the application I will be working with.
+I have *Apache2* and the latest *PHP* installed on it and many a time I need to create a *vhost* for the application I will be working with.

 I used to use the Wamp *add_vhost.php* file on Windows, but since I dumped Windows more than 12 months ago, I have been doing this via the command line on my [Linux Mint](https://www.linuxmint.com).